slowernews/hamster-system/README.md

 ---
 ### Naming:

-- to reduce unnecessary nesting and memorization, name some folders combining nesting levels:
+- to reduce unnecessary nesting and memorization, merge folders:

         e.g: When having just one or two folders inside a folder, join them and reduce nesting.
-        Use: #small investor@house in portugal
+        Use: @house in portugal.building permit
-        Instead of: #small investor / @house in portugal
+        Instead of: @house in portugal / .building permit

         When the folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections